ATF agent shot in undercover operation, agency says

 The wounded agent is in critical but stable condition, Iber added.

-"Due to the fact that it's an ongoing investigation at this time, I cannot release any more information, but I would want to thank the law enforcement community, the hospital staff and the public for the outpouring of support we've received so far."
+Iber declined to elaborate citing the investigation.
+"But I would want to thank the law enforcement community, the hospital staff and the public for the outpouring of support we've received so far," he said.

 The Chicago Police Department expressed solidarity with the agency after the news broke.